 Read More

-A foreign company’s entity used only for marketing and promotion, without engaging in any commercial activities.
+A foreign company’s entity used only for marketing and promotion in the UAE, without engaging in commercial activities.

 Read More